sdmytrievs/arango-cpp/README.md

 * Install Dependencies

-In order to build the jsonArango library on Ubuntu Linux or MacOS, first execute the following:
+In order to build the jsonArango library on Ubuntu Linux or MacOS, first execute the following (may ask your sudo password):

 ```sh
 cd jsonarango
 ./install-dependencies.sh
 ```

-* Install the jsonArango library
+* Install the jsonArango library (will ask your sudo password)

 ```sh
 ./install.sh